apache/cloudstack-documentation/source/installguide/management-server/_nfs.rst

       directories.
 For example, substitute your own management server
       name:

 		#.
-Creat directories for testing.
+Create directories for testing.

 			..parsed-literal::